JvanKatwijk/qt-dab/README.md

 # Qt-DAB-3.3 [![Build Status](https://travis-ci.org/JvanKatwijk/qt-dab.svg?branch=master)](https://travis-ci.org/JvanKatwijk/qt-dab)

 Qt-DAB-3.3 is software for Windows, Linux and Raspberry Pi for listening to terrestrial Digital Audio Broadcasting (DAB and DAB+).
-It is the successor of both DAB-rpi and sdr-j-DAB, two former programs by the same author.
+Qt-DAB is accompanied by its little brother dabMini, built on the same set of sources.

 ![Qt-DAB with xml input](/qt-dab-3.3.png?raw=true)